ovaleanu/openshift4.x/docs/ocp4-contrail-kubevirt.md

 ```

-Connect to Fedora VM with ssh via service NodePort using worker node IP address.
-I will need to enable the network interfaces in custom networks, `neta` and `netb`.
+Connect to Fedora VM with ssh via service NodePort using worker node IP address, lie I did previously with Centos VM.
+I will need to enable manually the network interfaces in the custom networks, `neta` and `netb`.

 ```
 $ ssh fedora@192.168.7.12 -p 31000